Roout/chat/settings/NOTE.md

 Verifying - Enter pass phrase for server.key:

 # Generate Certificate signing request
-PS E:\Projects\client-server\settings> openssl req -new -key server.key -out server.csr
+> openssl req -new -key server.key -out server.csr
 Enter pass phrase for server.key:
 You are about to be asked to enter information that will be incorporated into your certificate request.